-Si's are state labels, vj's are conditional output vectors, F(A,B,C,D): $X \rightarrow Z_5$, $X \subset (Z_2)^4$ is an incomplete multiple-output Boolean function, its map is in Fig. 4a.
+Si's are state labels, vj's are conditional output vectors, F(A,B,C,D): $X \rightarrow Z_5$, $X \subset (Z_2)^4$ is an incomplete multiple-output Boolean function, its map is in Fig.4a.
 The switch statement (5) describes a transition from present state S0 to one of next states S0 to S3 depending on the values of 4 external variables A, B, C and D. During the transition a certain conditional output vector vj is generated.

 Fig.4.
-The map of a sample function (a) and a symbolic dispatch table in the micro-program (b)
+The map of a sample function (a), a switch statement (b), and a dispatch table in a form of the symbolic micro-program (c)

 If the speed of the micro-engine is the utmost priority, we should do the testing of external variables in one step.
-The 16-way branch is then translated to the dispatch table in Fig.4b.
+The 16-way branch is then translated to the dispatch table in Fig.4c.

 Replacement of 4 bits in the address is denoted by operator "@".
-If wired OR is used for replacement, the bits being replaced must be reset to 0.
+If wired-OR is used for replacement, the bits being replaced must be reset to 0.

-Fig.5.
-LUT cascade (a) and the symbolic micro-program (b) for a multiway branching example in groups of two.
+If saving in hardware (chip area) is more important than overall speed, we can test variables A, B, C and D in groups of two.
 The optimum MTBDD found by the iterative decomposition is shown in Fig. 5a, together with the symbolic micro-program derived from it (Fig.5b).
 It can be seen that the second LUT is only partial as two sub-functions of two variables A, C are constants (2 and 4).
-Control store capacity is almost half of the capacity in the previous case and the BCU can be simplified.
+Control store capacity is almost half of the capacity in the previous case and also the BCU can be simplified.